10 Tips for Financing

 7. Compare the aid packages, or the combination of scholarships, grants, loans and work-study awards, that you receive from different schools.
 Be sure that in each case you understand your family's bottom line cost for the year, the amount of loans and the amount granted through student employment.

-8. Notify the Office of Financial Aid if there is a change in your family's financial status in 2012.
+8. Notify the Office of Financial Aid if there is a change in your family's financial status.
 A financial aid package can be adjusted, even after the academic year begins, but the office can only consider special circumstances if they have the new information.
 Keep the lines of communication open.

 9. Investigate other kinds of long-term, low-interest loans and monthly payment plans.
 There are a number of opportunities for parents to borrow or to spread their payments out over the course of the year or over as many as 10 years.
 Be sure to check out federal loans with tax-deductible interest.